Michele-Zhu/Digital-Twin-Dataset/README.md

 ### Radio-Materials assignment
 Referring to the ITU Recommendation [ITU-R P.2040-3](https://www.itu.int/rec/R-REC-P.2040/en), for the buildings’ meshes, we consider the ITU Concrete material.

+Currently, the following radio materials have been considered for the vehicles' component meshes:
+- body -> perfect electric conductor (PEC);
+- glasses -> ITU glass;
+- lights -> ITU glass;
+- rims -> PEC;
+- wheels -> PEC.

+## Simulation Configuration

+### Tx/Rx Configuration
+The transmitter is a single base station with an isotropic radiation pattern positioned on the roof of the DEIB building.

+According to the simulation mode, the receivers are defined in the following ways:
+- for **grid simulations**, the static receivers are disposed on an orthogonal grid with given resolution and at a specific height;
+- for **vehicular simulations**, the receivers are positioned in the scenario according to the data provided by SUMO vehicular traffic simulation.

+### Reference Coordinate Systems
+We consider a global coordinate system (GCS) with a Cartesian standard basis x', y', z'.
+In the considered setting, x' is oriented east, y' is oriented towards north, and z' is outgoing from the ground plane.
+This system is centered approximately in the center of the considered area of interest.
+Height, represented by the z-coordinate, is intended with respect to the ground.
+`In the following, we will refer to the point coordinates in the scenario referred to the described GCS as local to distinguish them from the geographical coordinates (e.g., UTM or lon/lat) of the original map.`
+Considering an arbitrary unit norm vector v'=(x, y, z).
+The Direction of Arrival (DoA) and Direction of Departure (DoD) elevation $\theta$ and azimuth $\phi$ angles are determined as:
+$\theta=arccos(z)$
+$\phi=arctan(y, x)$